 27.2 Alternate Pin Functions

-The tables below show the main and alternate pin functions for all pins on each port.
-They also show which peripheral that makes use of or enables the alternate pin function.
+The tables below shows the main and alternate pin functions for all pins on each port.
+It also shows which peripheral which make use of or enable the alternate pin function.

 Table 27-1.
 Port A - Alternate functions